PitBosch/OLA2022project/README.md

 Classi
 #Environment
-the 3 cathegory are passed to the environment together with products and a dict that is associating the product to 4 prices
+the 3 category are passed to the environment together with products and a dict that is associating the product to 4 prices
-#UserCat -> cathegory of user IG IV E
+#UserCat -> category of user IG IV E
 Petrus

 #Product -> prodotto